‘Kill those who looted Kashmir, not innocents,’ says J&K Governor Satya Pal Malik

 However, the governor added that guns were never a solution to a crisis, and cited the example of the Tamil separatist group Liberation Tigers of Tamil Eelam in Sri Lanka, PTI reported.
 “The government of India will never go down before a gun,” he said, asking militants not to take the route of violence.

-Malik said only 250 militants remained in the Valley and claimed that 50% of them were Pakistanis who would be killed i encounters unless they surrender.
-“The maulivis promise you heaven after death but here I am promising you heaven while you live, provided you shun the path of violence,” he said.
+Malik said only 250 militants remained in the Valley and claimed that 50% of them were Pakistanis who would be killed in encounters unless they surrender.
+“The maulivis promise you heaven after death but here I am promising you heaven while you live, provided you shun the path of violence,” he added.

 Malik said the biggest problem in Jammu and Kashmir was corruption, and claimed that retired bureaucrats owned bungalows in Delhi.
 The governor said there was no limit to the wealth of the big families who ruled the state.
 “They have one house in the state, another in Delhi, Dubai and London...,” The Indian Express quoted him as saying.
 “I guarantee you that in the next two-three months, you will seen two-three big fish, who have been ministers, seeking bail.
 And then, I will ask you to applaud.”